vuejs/rfcs/active-rfcs/0000-router-use-loader.md

 - Allowing `await getUserById()` could make people think they should also await inside `<script setup>` and that would be a problem because it would force them to use `<Suspense>` when they don't need to.

-- Another alternative is to pass an array of loaders to the loader that needs them and use let it retrieve them through an argument, but it feels less ergonomic:
+- Another alternative is to pass an array of loaders to the loader that needs them and let it retrieve them through an argument, but it feels less ergonomic:

   ```ts
   import { useUserData } from '~/pages/users/[id].vue'